Power-Kid/Power-Kid/README.md

 ### 🧑‍💻 About Me

--🌱 I’m currently learning Django, git
+-🌱 I’m currently learning Django, JavaScript

 -📫 How to reach me: han486990@gmail.com